If you’re planning a holiday in Northern Italy or are simply curious about these places, this is for you!

 I’m sure the most observant ones have noticed that I ignored my beloved Piedmont; don’t worry, I’ll dedicate a particular article to it.
 Stay tuned!

-I hope I clarified your ideas, but if I made you feel confused better, you need to come and see it with your eyes!
+I hope I clarified your ideas, but if I made you feel confused, it’s better to come and see it with your own eyes!

-For the most curious ones that read everything but want to know something more, I’m linking you to the Piedmont guide we made: https://www.slowdays.it/guide-langhe-roero-monferrato/?lang=en.
+For the most curious readers who want to know more, I’m linking you to the Piedmont guide Langhe-Roero-Monferrato we created and updated.

 Hope to hear from you very soon!